 Psychological data and theories depend upon the research methods used to obtain them.
-Thus, an exposure to research and research methods is an experience that is valuable to understanding psychology.
-At most universities some exposure to psychological research is generally required of students enrolled in introductory psychology courses.
-At the University of Texas at Austin, the Department of Psychology requires each student enrolled in PSY 301 to gain some familiarity with, and appreciate of, the aims, methods, problems, and results of psychological research.
+Thus, exposure to research and research methods is an experience that is invaluable to understanding psychology.
+At most universities, some exposure to psychological research is generally required of students enrolled in introductory psychology courses.
+At The University of Texas at Austin, the Department of Psychology requires each student enrolled in PSY 301 to gain some familiarity with, and appreciation of, the aims, methods, problems, and results of psychological research.

 There are two options the student has for completing this requirement:

 The two research requirement options are discussed during one of the first meetings of the Psychology 301 class.
 If you feel that you cannot complete the requirement in either of the ways outlined on this page, you should see the teaching assistant to discuss the possibility of alternatives.

 In order to qualify for some experiments and to get 1.0 hours of credit towards your experiment requirement, you must complete a number of prescreening questionnaires.
 This will help researchers find appropriate participants for their experiments.
 Prescreening is done through Sona, the online Psychology Experiment and Registration Site.

 See "Important Dates to Remember" for prescreening dates.